Blueforcer/PlayniteShell/README.md

 https://www.minitool.com/data-recovery/windows-11-auto-login.html
 **2. Hide windows taskbar**
 https://www.windowscentral.com/how-enable-taskbar-auto-hide-windows-11
-**3. Disabling User Account Control(OPTIONAL)**
+**3. Disabling User Account Control**
 Turning this off does pose a security risk.
-This prevents constant pop-ups when installing software, or when launching any programs that have to "Run as Administrator".
+This prevents constant pop-ups when installing software, or when launching any programs that have to "Run as Administrator" like the desktop.bat .
 Disabling this gives a more seamless experience.
 Open Control Panel > User Accounts > User Accounts > Change User Account Control Settings
 Change the slider all the way down to the bottom to Never Notify
 Click OK and reboot to take effect